Tablet computer: Professional use for specific sectors

 Some professionals – for example, in the construction industry, insurance experts, lifeguards or surveyors – use so-called rugged shelf models in the field that can withstand extreme hot or cold shocks or climatic environments.
 Some units are hardened against drops and screen breakage.
 Satellite-connectivity-equipped tablets such as the Thorium X, for example, can be used in areas where there is no other connectivity.
 This is a valuable feature in the aeronautical and military realms.
 For example, United States Army helicopter pilots are moving to tablets as electronic flight bags, which confer the advantages of rapid, convenient synchronization of large groups of users, and the seamless updating of information.
 US Army chaplains who are deployed in the field with the troops cite the accessibility of Army regulations, field manuals, and other critical information to help with their services; however, power generation, speakers, and a tablet rucksack are also necessary for the chaplains.

+Prisons

+In the United States, specialized tablets made by JPay and Global Tel Link are available in many prisons.
+These tablets have been criticized by the Prison Policy Initiative for exploitative microtransactions, as well as for providing an excuse to cut other programs such as prison libraries.